While reviewing the event logs on your Exchange server you could encounter the following error.

 We actually discussed this same root cause back in September for a different problem.
-In that article the missing SACL right was preventing an Exchange schema update (and in turn a cumulative update) from completing.
-Needless to say the fix in that article is the same for this error.
+In that article, the missing SACL right was preventing an Exchange schema update (and in turn a cumulative update) from completing.
+Needless to say, the fix in that article is the same for this error.

 Fixing ‘MSExchange ADAccess Event ID 2112’

 We discovered that the Default Domain Controllers Policy (which is a group policy assigned to the domain controllers OU) had been deleted.
 It was uncertain when this may have happened but it was clear that the policy existed for dc01 but had been deleted prior to the existence of dc02 and dc03.
-The absence of this policy was not the issue.
+The absence of this policy was not an issue.
 More-so it was a setting that comes predefined by that policy.
 The error we were receiving was due to the absence of the User Rights Assignment, Manage auditing and security logs.
 This right is granted to the Exchange Servers and Administrators builtin groups.

 The fix was to create a new policy with these permissions defined.
 Let’s explore those steps.

-From the Group Policy Management Console, expand the domain and right click on the Domain Controllers OU.
+From the Group Policy Management Console, expand the domain and right-click on the Domain Controllers OU.
 From the context menu select Create a GPO in this domain, and Link it here.
 Give the new policy a name and click Ok.
-In our case we called it User Rights Assignment for Exchange.
+In our case, we called it User Rights Assignment for Exchange.

-Right click on the new policy and select Edit.
+Right-click on the new policy and select Edit.
 This will launch the Group Policy Management Editor.
 Expand the following nodes.